Spy Cameras and the Law – What You Need to Know

 We should first point out that it is illegal to set up a hidden camera in any property or room where the individual would expect to have privacy.
 This may include bathrooms, changing rooms, locker rooms or swimming pools.
 An exception to the rule here may be when the person installing the spy camera has a parental responsibility.

-While the use of hidden cameras is generally acceptable in common areas of the home, there are others which may breach a person’s private and rights.
+While the use of hidden cameras is generally acceptable in common areas of the home, you may be at risk of breaching a person’s privacy and rights.
 To ensure you are acting lawfully, it’s best to further research the specific laws or speak to the spy camera experts.
+In our blog ‘Setting Up Surveillance – Advice And Laws’, we have provided more information about the legality of these cameras.

 Human Rights Act 1998